 Just-in-time (JIT) procurement is a management strategy where parts, product, and components are ordered from suppliers to meet immediate fulfillment and customer demands.
 Designed to maximize the efficiency of capital, the success of JIT hinges on highly accurate demand forecasting and seamless coordination with supplier partners.

 In short, JIT is designed to minimize inventory and boost efficiency – relying heavily on short cycle manufacturing (SCM), steady production, reliable suppliers, and predictable sales cycles.
-However, as we’ve seen during the COVID-19 global pandemic, unexpected disruptions to supply and demand creates major issues.
+However, unexpected disruptions to supply and demand creates major issues.

 The automotive industry, for example, has famously relied on a JIT manufacturing strategy (or lean manufacturing) since the 1950’s.
 It relied on suppliers that could turn around restock orders on short notice so parts could be ordered only when needed.
 While this approach certainly drove up profitability in the automotive industry, it proved challenging when a microchip shortage slowed production for many vehicles.